seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 # FeenoX Input file

-As discussed in sec.
-6, FeenoX reads a plain-text input file—which in turns also reads the mesh generated in the previous section—that defines the problem, asks FeenoX to solve it and writes whatever output is needed.
+[FeenoX][] reads a plain-text input file—which in turns also reads the mesh generated in the previous section—that defines the problem, asks [FeenoX][] to solve it and writes whatever output is needed.
 See section “Interfaces” in the [SDS][] for a thorough discussion of both inputs and outputs.

 The input file is a [syntactically-sweetened][] way to ask the computer to perform the actual computation (which is what computers do).
 This